jungyeul/korean-parallel-corpora/README.md

 We welcome any contribution of Korean-English parallel data that you might want to share with other people.

+(December 2020) A Korean raw text collection for creating a language model is available at http://doi.org/10.5281/zenodo.4317288
 (July 2020) North Korean dev and test files are added (korean-english-news-v1-NK).